-- Every year, nearly 130 million bicycles are produced around the globe.
+- Every year, nearly 130 million bicycles, for both adults and kids, are produced around the globe.
 That’s more than 2.5 times the number of cars.

 - Since the Draisine was invented in 1817, the bicycle has never ceased to evolve.

-- Motivated by its climate-related commitments, sporting goods retailer Decathlon is using AI to build the performance bike of the future.
+- Motivated by its climate-related commitments, sporting goods retailer Decathlon is using artificial intelligence (AI) to build the performance bike of the future.

 Digitalization Fuels Decathlon Eco-Design